Low Blood Pressure in Children

 What are the symptoms of low blood pressure?

-What are low blood pressure care options?
+What are low blood pressure treatment options?

 Medication, changing medication regimens, drinking more water, wearing compression stockings or getting more salt in the diet are all potential treatments for low blood pressure.